-SIAGs will be made up of a broad and diverse range of community members and local leaders of all ages and backgrounds, including people with lived experience, Aboriginal people and those from LGBTIQ+, disability and culturally diverse communities.
+SIAGs will be reflective of the communities in which they operate.
+They will be made up of a broad and diverse range of community members and local leaders of all ages and backgrounds, including people with lived experience, Aboriginal people and those from LGBTIQA+, disability and culturally diverse communities.

 What we are doing

-The first five SIAGs will be established over the next year in Frankston, Benalla, Mansfield, Wangaratta and Latrobe City.
+The first five SIAGs are being established in the local government areas of Frankston, Benalla, Mansfield, Wangaratta and Latrobe.

-The groups will see community members and leaders across local government areas working together to deliver initiatives that boost social inclusion and connection.
+Supported by a local government coordinator in each local government area, the groups will see community members and leaders working together to deliver initiatives that boost social inclusion and connection.

-SIAGs will complement social prescribing trials, which aim to reduce loneliness and social isolation and will operate in the first six newly established Local Adult and Older Adult Mental Health and Wellbeing Services.
+SIAGs will complement Local Connections – a social prescribing initiative (social prescribing trials), which aim to reduce loneliness and social isolation and will operate in the first six Mental Health and Wellbeing Locals.

 Find out more